ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

     * Remove "in progress" label if applicable
     * Add "in review" label

-  * Through waffle:

-    * Drag your PR to the "in review" column

 * When the PR has been approved:

   * the person who submitted the PR merges it using "Squash and Merge" option so that we keep a clean history